mk7kf/mk7kf.github.io/README.md

-# My Website: Inspirations, Aspirations, and Resources
+# My Website: Inspirations, Aspirations, Resources and Q&A

 **http://mk7kf.github.io** is the second iteration of my own GitHub website.
 This time, instead of relying on a premade template, I coded and designed the entire website by hand for the first time 🙀 -- but I had a lot of help.
 This ReadMe lists all of the inspirations and resources that I used and/or found useful when building it.